 This is where we started our trip, and we chose a great introduction to the island.
 While driving out to New Chums Beach we encountered rolling hills and ice blue water.

 The beach itself, voted one of the world’s top 10 beaches, was stunning.
 It was empty and the water was beautiful.
 We spent our second day on the Coromandel Peninsula navigating beaches and crowds.
 It was Easter weekend, and it seemed as though everyone in New Zealand had chosen the Coromandel Peninsula as their vacation spot.
-Visiting the infamous Cathedral Cove was disappointing, but the area redeemed itself when we found Stingray Bay.
+Visiting Cathedral Cove was disappointing, but the area redeemed itself when we found Stingray Bay.
 It was quiet, the sand was soft and the water a beautiful blue.

 The Coromandel Peninsula has so much to offer: you can hang out on the beach (a lot of which require a bit of hiking to get to), you can take boat tours and you can snorkel.
 Stingray Bay is aptly named because there are frequently rays there.
 The rock formations off the coast are unbelievably huge, and the scenery changes at each and every single beach.